juri/dear-diary/README.md

 If you add a diary entry with a date that already exist, it'll be appended to the end of the existing entry.

+### Editing an existing diary entry

+To edit a diary entry, run `ddiary edit --date "2020-07-01 10:00 +00:00"`, assuming you have an existing entry with that date.
+You can specify `--stdin` with `edit`, too, in which case the old text will be overwritten.

 ### Listing diary entries

 Running `ddiary list` produces a list of diary entries, one entry per line.
 Each diary entry is identified by a date and time (unique identification happens with the precision of one minute.)
 You can ask `list` to attach numbers to each entry, and you can ask them to be listed in reverse order instead of earliest one first.